 - Do you need to travel with your pregnancy pillow?

 - Do you turn over a lot while sleeping?

 Answering these questions can help you choose the pillow that will keep you comfy during the next nine months and beyond.

-Pregnancy pillows also come in a wide variety of shapes.
-The more common options include:
+Pregnancy pillows also come in a wide variety of shapes and can be positioned in several different ways.
+The more common options include the following: